morrislaptop/codeowners-check/README.md

 ## Example usage

-The following is a fully functional [https://help.github.com/en/actions/automating-your-workflow-with-github-actions/configuring-a-workflow](Github Workflow).
+The following is a fully functional [Github Workflow](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/configuring-a-workflow).
 Note that a Github
-Oauth token needs to be added to the Github repo as a [https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets](Github secret) with the name ``githubToken``.
+Oauth token needs to be added to the Github repo as a [Github secret](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) with the name ``githubToken``.

 ```yaml